History of The All State

 “The unique function of the institution is the training of elementary teachers for the rural schools of Tennessee....
 Thus, for a paper which heralds the activities of an institution which serves all the state, what name for fitting could there be than All State,” the editorial said.

 From 1934 to 1949, Woodward co-sponsored the paper along with several other faculty members at various times.
 Other co-sponsors were Miss Annie Laurie Huff, J.P.
 Riebel, Fred W. Wolf and Charles Waters.
-Waters became sole sponsor or advisor in 1949 and served until 1960, when Sherwin Clift assumed the position.
+Waters became sole sponsor or adviser in 1949 and served until 1960, when Sherwin Clift assumed the position.
 Various advisers have served in the position since.
-The current adviser is Jake Lowary, and prior to that, the adviser was Tabitha Gilliland.

 In 1963, subscription costs reached a high of $3 per year, but by 1966 had decreased once again to $1.50.
-Today, The All State is funded through student activity fees, but off-campus businesses, organizations and individuals may subscribe to the paper for a nominal yearly fee.
+Today, The All State is published through advertising revenue and the staff and department are supported through student fees, but off-campus businesses, organizations and individuals may subscribe to the newspaper for a nominal yearly fee.

 The 1962-63 school year was one of advancement for The All State.
 Weekly rather than semi-monthly publication began, reflecting more comprehensive news coverage.
 Also in that year, the offset printing process was initiated, replacing the letterpress process.

 Growth of the college naturally necessitated growth of its newspaper.
 Thus in 1963, an eight-page issue was published on alternate weeks, and the following year each weekly issue contained eight pages.
 Circulation was 2,500 in 1963.
 Special editions of 16 and 48 pages were published in 1966-67 and 1967-68 respectively.